openvinotoolkit/openvino_tensorflow/README.md

         git clone https://github.com/tensorflow/ngraph-bridge.git
         cd ngraph-bridge
-        git checkout v0.22.0-rc3

 Run the following Python script to build TensorFlow, nGraph, and the bridge.
-Use Python 3.5:
+Use Python 3:

         python3 build_ngtf.py --use_prebuilt_tensorflow

 When the build finishes, a new `virtualenv` directory is created in `build_cmake/venv-tf-py3`.
 Build artifacts (i.e., the `ngraph_tensorflow_bridge-<VERSION>-py2.py3-none-manylinux1_x86_64.whl`) are created in the `build_cmake/artifacts` directory.

-Add the following flags to build OpenVINO backend (optional):

-        --build_openvino_backend

 For more build options: